GTMEGA/NightmareAssemblerXXL/README.md

-# DreamAssemblerXXL
+# NightmareAssemblerXXL

-Scripts to update dependencies and add GTNH maven
+Scripts to update dependencies and add GTMEGA maven

 * [gtnh-modpack.json](gtnh-modpack.json): Modpack Manifest: Mods, licenses, version, etc
 * [repo-blacklist.json](repo-blacklist.json): GitHub repositories that are not part of the pack